Julani Archibald

-Julani Archibald (born 18 May 1991) is a Kittitian footballer who plays as a goalkeeper for Maltese club Birkirkara and the Saint Kitts and Nevis national football team.
-Besides Saint Kitts and Nevis, he has played in Trinidad and Tobago, Honduras, and Malta.
+Julani Kyle Archibald (born 18 May 1991) is a Kittitian professional footballer who plays as a goalkeeper for Honduran club Platense and the Saint Kitts and Nevis national team.
+Besides Malta, Archibald has played club football in Saint Kitts and Nevis, Trinidad and Tobago, and Honduras.

 Club career

 In the 2015 MLS Caribbean Combine, Archibald was one of two goalkeepers in the 19-player list and was the one of two players from Saint Kitts and Nevis.

 He made the winning save for W Connection F.C. to prevent domestic rivals Central F.C. in a dramatic penalty-shoot-out.
 As a result, W Connection made the final of the 2015 Trinidad and Tobago Classic.

 In 2018, he signed for Real de Minas.

 In 2021, he signed for Santa Lucia.
 In 2022, he signed for Birkirkara.

 International career

 Archibald was the Kittitian goalkeeper for the 2018 FIFA World Cup qualification stages against Turks and Caicos.

-He also played in two friendlies, including a victory against the Andorra.
+He also played in two friendlies, including a victory against Andorra.